 To assist investigators and reviewers alike, the IRB has developed a Human Research Protocol Form (PDF).
 Failure to follow the Model Protocol format will result in a delay in review (i.e., a study that does not include the required elements will not be reviewed until all elements have been addressed).

 As noted above, externally reviewed protocols are assigned one primary reviewer, while investigator-initiated protocols (and industry studies) are assigned two primary reviewers.
 All investigator-initiated and industry protocols are reviewed by a biostatistician and every protocol must include a statistical considerations section.

 All investigator-initiated and industry studies also receive directed reviews for resource utilization i.e. Nursing, Pharmacy and Data Management by representatives of those support services that are on the committee.

-In early 1997 the VCC Clinical Research Oversight Committee (CROC) was charged with responsibility for Data and Safety Monitoring.
+In early 1997 the University of Vermont Cancer Center Clinical Research Oversight Committee (CROC) was charged with responsibility for Data and Safety Monitoring.
 The CROC is a senior leadership committee.

 The Committee has adopted the principles of monitoring and data safety as outlined in the NIH Policy for Data and Safety Monitoring, specifically that:

 - Monitoring should be commensurate with the size and complexity of the study.

 - Monitoring must be performed on a regular basis, and conclusions of the monitoring reported to the appropriate individuals/groups.

 The monitoring of the study is the primary responsibility of the investigator.
 The University of Vermont Cancer Center's CROC reviews internal audits of investigator-initiated trials.
 The intent of these internal audits is to improve clinical research at UVM/The University of Vermont Medical Center.
 Please read the attached documents which review the audit process and a sample of an Audit Report which will be given to the PI after the internal audit.